 7. Ask for honest feedback.

 Listen More.
 Listen to the people; listen to the market.
-Business people who want to connect with others must learn how to listen to what others have to say, take those ideas into account, and be able to answer queries and suggestion thoughtfully and honestly.
+Business people who want to connect with others must learn how to listen to what others have to say, take those ideas into account, and be able to answer queries and suggestions thoughtfully and honestly.

 Kyle Paulie Bacsal (born 1996) is a freelance researcher and a content writer.
 Her interests revolve around contemporary sociology, cutting-edge technology, and journals on the algorithmic rise of computing.
-She is a current contributor to YourLastHost blogs and contents.
+She is a current contributor to YourLastHost blogs and content.